kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 :   Default author to use in new projects.

 Mixer Enabled
-:   Enable using the blue Mixer in new projects by default.
+:   Enable using the Blue Mixer in new projects by default.

 ## Playback